maoyuans/chronicles-of-terre/hidden/TBR/Aspects.md

 - Nostalgia: Crystallized remembrance.
 Lay your ambitions to rest knowing that the moment has passed you by.
 Remembers the teachings of history, lest past glory be replaced by an inferior imitation.
 - Babel: Shared design.
 Ask a thousand men, and you shall receive a thousand answers.
 Let a thousand men talk amongst themselves, then you may find consensus, or the acknowledgement of a lack thereof - in either case, unity.
 - Pandemonium: Cycle breaker.
 It is easy to look back and think that you are destined to walk the path you walk, as such is the manifestation of cowardice.
 Venture, explore, and have confidence that your will is your own.
+- Author: Engine of stories.
+Those who write have keen eyes for captivating schemes that can advance the plot.
+Tradition and morality are irrelevant, the cosmos appreciate a good villian in their story.